SVV

 Company business area logo Core Business Areas

-• Thrift Retail: Savers operates a chain of thrift stores under the Value Village and Savers brands.
-These stores sell a wide variety of gently used merchandise, including clothing, accessories, housewares, books, and electronics, all sourced from customer donations.
-The core value proposition is affordability and the discovery of unique items.
+• Thrift Retail Operations: Savers operates a network of thrift stores under brands like Savers, Value Village, and Unique Thrift Store.
+These stores sell a wide variety of pre-owned merchandise, including clothing, accessories, household goods, and furniture, acquired primarily through customer donations.

 leadership logo Leadership and Structure